 - Year 0 PP&E, net = $25.0m

 If we have the total capital expenditures and depreciation amounts, the net PP&E can be computed, which is what we’re working towards.

-For each year, the formula for the assumption will be equal to the prior % CapEx value plus the difference between 66.7% and 100.0% divided by the number of years projected (5 years).
+For each year, the formula for the assumption will be equal to the prior % capex value plus the difference between 66.7% and 100.0% divided by the number of years projected (5 years).

 In the final two steps, we’ll project PP&E and then back out the implied capital expenditure amount using the formula we discussed earlier.

-For example in Year 1, the prior PP&E is $25.0m while CapEx is $3.0m and depreciation is $2.2m.
+For example, in Year 1, the prior PP&E is $25.0m while capex is $3.0m and depreciation is $2.2m.
 Upon entering them into the formula, we get $25.8m as the current period PP&E balance.